-- Review of SOC 2 Type 2 report and certification (System and Organization Controls Report Relevant to Security conducted by Deloitte for the periods of December 1, 2019, to September 30, 2020 and from December 1, 2018 to November 30, 2019); - Review of BitGo's comprehensive insurance policy for digital assets which currently covers \$100 million inlosses for funds held in cold storage, includes a set of corporate insurance policies, and optional hot wallet insurance; - Confirmation that BitGo will hold all Crypto Assets in trust for customers of the Company in an omnibus accountin the name of the Company, and separate and distinct from the assets of the Company and all of BitGo's other clients; - Review of BitGo systems that permit the Company to generate a unique address for each customer account so it can track who sent the funds in, and which account to credit.
+- review of SOC 2 Type 2 report and certification (System and Organization Controls Report Relevant to Security conducted by Deloitte for the periods of December 1, 2019, to September 30, 2020, and from December 1, 2018 to November 30, 2019) and is aware of BitGo's updated SOC 2 Type 2 report or the periods from December 1, 2020 to September 30, 2021, and October 1, 2021 to September 30, 2022, with a bridge letter obtained for the period of October 1, 2022 to December 31, 2022; - review of BitGo's comprehensive insurance policy for digital assets which currently covers \$250 million in losses for funds held in cold storage, includes a set of corporate insurance policies, and optional hot wallet insurance; - confirmation that BitGo will hold all Crypto Assets in trust for customers of the Company in an omnibus accountin the name of the Company, and separate and distinct from the assets of the Company and all of BitGo's other clients; - review of BitGo systems that permit the Company to generate a unique address for each customer account so it can track who sent the funds in, and which account to credit.
 When a customer sends funds, it creates a newBitGo sub-account, which feeds into one main account which is in the name of the Company.
 Once a customer account is funded with the relevant Crypto Asset, BitGo custodies the Crypto Asset.
-BitGo utilizes 100% multi-signature technology to remove single points of failure, user and wallet controls to establish and enforce internal policies and procedures, and two-factor authentication for all accounts; - Review of BitGo's policies and procedures which it has established and applied that manage and mitigate thecustodial risks, including, but not limited to, an effective system of controls and supervision to safeguard theCrypto Assets for which it acts as custodian; and - Confirmation that BitGo has an independent internal audit performed by Eide Bailly LLP, a public accountingfirm.
+BitGo utilizes 100% multi-signature technology to remove single points of failure, user and wallet controls to establish and enforceinternal policies and procedures, and two-factor authentication for all accounts; - review of BitGo's policies and procedures which it has established and applied that manage and mitigate the custodial risks, including, but not limited to, an effective system of controls and supervision to safeguard theCrypto Assets for which it acts as custodian; and - confirmation that BitGo has an independent internal audit performed by Eide Bailly LLP, a public accountingfirm.

 The Company has conducted due diligence on BitGo and has not identified any material concerns.
 The Company is not aware of anything with regards to BitGo's operations that would adversely affect the Company's ability to obtain an unqualified audit opinion on its audited Financial Statements.
-The

-Company is not aware of any security breaches or other similar incidents involving BitGo as a result of which crypto assets have been lost or stolen.
-There are no restrictions on the Company's ability to move Crypto Assets from the custodianship of BitGo, and these transfers can occur immediately, subject to the control processes, such as two video conferences to authorize cold storage transfers.
+The Company is not aware of any security breaches or other similar incidents involving BitGo as a result of which crypto assets have been lost or stolen.
+There are no restrictions on the Company's ability to move Crypto Assets from the custodianship of BitGo, and these transfers canoccur immediately, subject to the control processes, such as two video conferences to authorize cold storage transfers.